 We will need to prioritise where we spend our money if we are to make smarter use of our resources.
 It will mean investing in those things that make the most difference to outcomes for local people.
-Enhanced and intelligent collaboration with the private sector, other public sector partners and the third sector is crucial, as is ongoing engagement with our citizens, to gain a better mutual understanding of what they feel the Council should focus on to enable us to create workable solutions together.
+Enhanced and intelligent collaboration with the private sector, other public sector partners and the third sector is crucial, as is ongoing engagement with our citizens.
 Against this backdrop we have to be honest with our communities and partners in saying that the Council can no longer deliver all of the services it once did or always to the same level as in previous years.
 However, we remain committed to making smarter use of our resources, in supporting and protecting the most vulnerable in our communities and building an economically sound county borough that meets the needs of our citizens in the future.

-Our Corporate Plan 2018-22, reviewed for 2020-21 sets out the changes the Council is making through its well-being objectives and what its focus will be over the next year, as part of a four year plan.
 This plan represents our ambitions and commitments to our citizens and our contribution to Wales' seven well-being goals as outlined in the Well-being of Future Generations (Wales) Act 2015.

 In reviewing this plan for 2020-21, we further developed our well-being objectives and aims.
 We also reviewed the priority areas which are integral to us meeting our well-being objectives.
 A lot of the commitments listed in the plan are ambitious and some are in the early stages of development.
-We therefore review these annually to ensure we are progressing with these in line with our long term ambitions and the resources available to us.
-As part of this year's review we have also introduced a suite of new indicators to better focus on measuring our achievements in improving the lives of those we serve.
-These new measures also support and drive forward our sustainability principles.
-We check our performance regularly to see how successful we are in achieving what we set out to do.